shironxn/disc-promo-bot/readme.md

    For information on how to obtain the Supabase URL and Supabase Anon Key, refer to the [Supabase](https://supabase.com/docs/guides/api/creating-routes#api-url-and-keys).

 5. Database Schema
-   Copy and run `schema.sql` in your Supabase SQL editor to initialize the database schema.
+   Copy and run `src/schema/supabase.sql` in your Supabase SQL editor to initialize the database schema.

 ## Usage